SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/1_spa-create-service-instance-destination/spa-create-service-instance-destination.md

 <!-- description --> Create a destination to trigger a business process by creating a service instance and service key of SAP Build Process Automation.

 ## Prerequisites
-- Subscribed to SAP Build Process Automation on trial and assigned the required roles (done via booster)
+- Subscribed to SAP Build Process Automation on trial and assigned the required roles (as done in the setup exercises)

 ## You will learn
 - How to create a destination in the SAP BTP cockpit to start a business process from SAP Build Apps